daihere1993/cordova-plugin-native-webview/README.md

 ## Purpose

-If you want open a webview that in cordova app.
+If you want open a webview in your cordova app.

 This plugin is awesome.